ForestGeneticsLab/DNA_Extraction_Protocol/README.md

 3. Shake vigorously to mix.
 4. Stuff bead mill tubes with foliage sample as needed
 5. Add 1 ml of washing buffer to each tube.
-Vortex for a few seconds *Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
+Vortex for a few seconds
+<br> →*Instead of using bead mill tissue disruption, we can also grind the plant material using liquid nitrogen and clean sterile Micropestle.
 Add the ground tissue in a tube.
 Then 1 ml of washing buffer is added to tube.
 Shake vigorously to mix (use pipette tip to mix in order to guarantee complete mixing)*
 9. Spin tubes in centrifuge for 10 min at >10,000 rpm
 10. Pipette off supernatant and keep the pellet
 11. Proceed with regular extraction protocol immediately